CTalvio/Monochromic/README.md

 ## Features
 - Uses the same font as the JF logo everywhere
 - Blurred backdrops
-- Squared aesthetic with rounded corners
+- Squared aesthetic with rounded corners (optionally corners so sharp you might get an eye poked out)
 - Works well on mobile
 - Strives to theme every element
 - More compact